acabra85/introduction_programming_java/README.md

 Base material to the course introduction_programming_java

-## Running Programs from command Line
+## Running Java Programs from command Line

 The key aspects for running program are: